 When teeth are lost due to injury or disease, dentures can be used to restore a smile and help individuals with eating and speaking.
 If you are getting dentures, read on for what to expect and some tips for adjusting to your new smile.

-New dentures may feel uncomfortable or awkward for a while before you become used to them.
+may feel uncomfortable or awkward for a while before you become used to them.
 They may feel loose while the muscles of your cheeks and tongue get accustomed to keeping them in place.

 You may experience some mild irritation or soreness, which is to be expected while your mouth adjusts to the dentures.
 You may also notice that you experience more saliva flow for a while.
 However, as your mouth becomes more accustomed to the dentures, these issues should diminish.